School Year Abroad: China (1994–2020)

 In 1994, the Chinese government allowed School Year Abroad to begin a program in Beijing.
 It was the first of its kind at either a high school or college level, with students being placed in host families for the full school year.
 The program operated out of the Second High School Attached to Beijing Normal University.
 SYA China was open to both beginners and students who had already studied Mandarin.
 From the 2012–2013 year until 2020, SYA China saw a marked decline in student interest, with SYA's staff and Board of Trustees citing multiple challenges.
 Eventually, in March 2020, the compounding nature of this decade-long trend, along with the spread of the COVID-19 pandemic, culminated in the SYA Board of Trustees and leadership suspending operations at SYA China.
-SYA has expressed interested in restarting its presence in Asia in the future, preferably again within China.
+SYA has expressed interest in restarting its presence in Asia in the future, preferably again within China.

 All students took Mandarin Chinese Language, Chinese History, and Chinese Society and Culture, along with English and Math, for a total of six credits.
 These courses met four or five periods each week, with the exception of Chinese Culture and Society and Mandarin Chinese Language.
 Chinese Culture and Society met two periods each week, in addition to guest lectures and field trips.
 Mandarin Chinese Language met every day of the week for 2 consecutive periods.
 All courses except for Advanced Algebra with Functions, Precalculus and Advanced Topics in Mathematics, and Chinese Society and Culture, were taught at the honors or AP level.

 Martial arts, traditional Chinese brush painting, calligraphy and music were offered as noncredit courses, pass/fail.
 Each course met once per week.
 Home schools may accept these courses for credit if deemed appropriate.
 School Year Abroad does not distinguish between tenth- eleventh- and twelfth-grade students in the organization of classes.

 Students participated in the host high school's special events such as Sports Day, as well as within clubs such as Bilingual Club.

 Students were placed in class according to their proficiency in Chinese, which was assessed by a diagnostic exam administered at the beginning of the school year.